RevenyouIO/Bots-Lab/README.md

 as part of your operating system, but this will not suffice.
 For downloading Python 3 see [Download Python](https://www.python.org/downloads/).

-*Note:* On Windows, download and install the 32-bit version of Python (this is the default download option).
-This makes installing TA-Lib easier.

 ### Install library TA-Lib
 TA-Lib is widely used by trading software developers for perform technical analysis of financial market data.
 Before you can use TA-Lib from Python you must first install the